spences10/scottspence.com/posts/2016/12/05/job-hunting/index.md

-that's not to say that banks are going to stop using Excel overnight but it does mean that there are other technologies being used here, Visual Studio Tools for Office and Excel DNA mean that there are .NET controls that can be used in lil old Excel which a lot of organisations want now.
+that's not to say that banks are going to stop using Excel overnight but it does mean that there are other technologies being used here, Visual Studio Tools for Office and Excel DNA mean that there are .NET controls that can be used in little old Excel which a lot of organisations want now.

 This has basically brought me to the conclusion that I should be